ayafushimi/js-primitive-data-types-and-objects-v-000/README.md

 ## Objects

-In JavaScripe, objects can be seen as a collection of properties.
+In JavaScript, objects can be seen as a collection of properties.
 You can think of them as most similiar to Ruby hashes, but with superpowers of storing functions as values in addition to the standard strings, numbers, etc.

 Objects are created using the New constructor: